martinxyz/lut2d-search/README.md

 1. Sample 10'000 random filters from a probability distribution.
 2. Evaluate them using a loss function.
-3. Use the best 100 (1%) to estimate the next distribution from scratch.
+3. Use the best 1% to estimate the next distribution from scratch.
 4. Repeat.

-In contrast to other methods (evolution strategies) the worst 99 percent are completely discarded and no statistics are tracked.
-In contrast to genetic algorithms individuals are not used directly, only their distribution.
+### Details

-As a loss function, a fixed target brightness and edge counts are used.
-Getting a nice pattern as above requires a bit of luck.
+As a loss function is the the difference to a fixed target brightness and edge count.
+When you execute the code, note that getting a nice pattern requires a bit of luck.
 About 50% of the runs generate small ugly triangles instead.
-Using edge count alone results in tiny well-spaced dots.

-The next distribution has to be made as similar as possible to the distribution of the best one percent.
-The [cross entropy](https://en.wikipedia.org/wiki/Cross_entropy) can be used as a measure similarity between two distributions.
+The probability distribution is one value for each bit of the look-up table, tracking the probability that this bit should be one.
+Dependencies and correlations between the bits exist but are not modeled.

-We model the distribution as a probability for each bit of the look-up table to be one.
-No dependencies or correlations are modelled.
-This distribution is very simple to estimate from data.
-Just count how many of the best filters have a certain bit set, and use the fraction as the new probability for this bit.
+### Extra Results

-(Extra: I have also tried novelty search to evolve 42 rules simultanously with the goal of maximizing diversity.
+I have also tried novelty search to evolve 42 rules simultanously with the goal of maximizing diversity.
 To measure diversity, the first few layers of a pre-trained ResNet50 was used to create a "behaviour descriptor".
-You can browse [some results from that run](https://log2.ch/diversity-lut-search/), but code is not published yet, also, it's a hacky mess.)
+You can browse [some results from that run](https://log2.ch/diversity-lut-search/), but code is not published yet, also, it's a hacky mess.